SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Another recommendation for things to do in Monterey is to head out on a tour.
 You will find dozens of options.
 Here are three of my favorites.

-History Walking Tour: If you love history, you are going to really love this two-hour tour.
+History Walking Tour: If you love history, you are going to really love this 2-hour tour.
 You'll walk past legendary places featured in the writings of John Steinbeck and other spots that were important to the early Spanish explorers.
 Your expert guide will tell you stories about both historic and recent events that have shaped the area.

 9. Historic Sights